TheGandabherunda/Pomozen/README.md

 - **💧 Hydration Reminder**
   Get timely reminders to drink water and stay hydrated throughout your day.

-- **🔆 Glyph Progress Integration**
-  On supported Android devices, visual Glyph cues show Pomodoro progress at a glance.
-(See settings
-  for compatibility.)

 - **🧘 Minimal Design**
   Clean, focused interface built with minimalism at its core—balanced spacing, calm colors, and no
   distractions.